 International Planning in Addressing Urban Inequities

 Panel Discussion with Kate Owens, Principal Consultant and Adjunct Professor at Columbia - GSAPP; Aline Rahbany, Urban Programming Technical Director at World Vision International; and Samer Saliba, Head of Practice at the Mayors Migration Council.
 Within the framework of urban inequities and vulnerabilities of city residents - particularly in the global south - Kate, Aline and Samer come together to share their work in international contexts.
-From India to Lebanon, Tanzania, Mexico and beyond, they will speak to the challenges, opportunities, as well as growth urbanists face along the way while working in international organizations.
+From India to Lebanon, Tanzania, Mexico and beyond, they spoke to the challenges, opportunities, as well as growth urbanists face along the way while working in international organizations.

 Kate Owens, Principal Consultant; Adjunct Professor at GSAPP Columbia

 Advocating for Sustainable Cities: Reflections on International Urban Narratives

 Kate has been working at the intersection of sustainable transport, housing, and urban planning for nearly 20 years.
 Kate’s career has spanned international and domestic planning by helping analyze and design housing and infrastructure projects in more than 30 cities across the globe.
 Her international experience also includes originating transport infrastructure and urban development projects for the World Bank and advocating for sustainable cities at WRI.
 Her US experience includes advising cities for HR&A Advisors, managing commercial real estate loans for Wells Fargo and supporting public-private partnerships with Jones Lang LaSalle.
 She holds a BA in public policy and economics from the University of Chicago and a PhD in urban planning from the University of Michigan.
 Kate’s PhD work focused on Tanzania’s transition to private real estate markets.